FRRouting/frr/doc/user/pim.rst

 .. index:: show ip pim nexthop-lookup
 .. clicmd:: show ip pim nexthop-lookup

-   Display information about a S,G pair and how the RPF would be choosen.
+   Display information about a S,G pair and how the RPF would be chosen.
 This is especially useful if there are ECMP's available from the RPF lookup.

 .. index:: show ip pim rp-info